-Leading the effort is Kathy Dolan, of Queens New York.
+One of the leaders in this effort is Kathy Dolan, of Queens New York.
 She needed a doctor's note to keep her sons together in kindergarten.
 After her battle, she founded the Twins Law to push for legislation in every state similar to the Minnesota Statute.

 Whether children are ready to be separated or not, a lot of